 There are several tricks that can help keep hummingbird nectar from freezing even in the coldest weather.

 - Sweeter Nectar: The typical hummingbird nectar recipe is a solution of one part sugar to four parts water, and this solution begins to freeze at 27 degrees Fahrenheit (-2.8 Celsius).
-More sugar will lower the freezing point of the nectar, and a solution of one part sugar to only three parts water is more suitable hummingbird food recipe for winter.
+More sugar will lower the freezing point of the nectar, and a dye-free solution of one part sugar to only three parts water is more suitable hummingbird food recipe for winter.
 Not only will it stay unfrozen in slightly colder temperatures, but it will also provide a stronger source of energy for hungry hummingbirds.

 Chilly breezes can cool off nectar and freeze it more quickly.
 Placing a hummingbird feeder in a protected area (such as a covered porch or under a deep eave) will keep it unfrozen for longer periods.
 This also keeps the feeder from getting covered with snow or ice that can clog feeding ports.